gongzixiangyuan/gStore/docs/en-us/API_USAGE.md

 	Function：Get the API version information
 	Parameter definition：[Request types "GET" and "POST" can be omitted if the request type is "GET"] Example：res = gc.getAPIVersion();

-**Query the database and save the file: fquery**

-	async fquery(db_name = '', format = '' , sparql = '' , filename = '' , request_type);
-	Function：Query the database and save the results to a file Parameter definition：[database name], [query result type JSON, HTML or text], [SPARQL statement], [file name],  [Request types "GET" and "POST" can be omitted if the Request type is "GET"]
-	Example：gc.fquery("lubm", "json", sparql, "ans.txt");

 **Export database**